takanori-fujiwara/ccpca/README.md

 -----
 * All major OSs are supported (macOS, Linux, Windows)

-* C++11 compiler, Python3, Eigen3, Pybind11, Numpy

-* Note: Tested on macOS Sequoia, Ubuntu 22.0.4 LTS, Windows 10.
-Currently, usage in <span style="color:#8888ff">Google Colab is not supported</span>.
-(This is because when using ccpca via Python, ccpca needs to import shared libraries produced by Pybind11 ('cpca_cpp.so' and 'ccpca_cpp.so').
-I will appreciate if somebody can help solve this problem.)
+* Python3 (latest)

+* Note: Tested on macOS Sequoia.
+Planning to test wih Ubuntu and Windows.

 ******

-Setup
+Setup (Python implementation)
 -----
-#### Mac OS with Homebrew

 ##### 1) Installation of ccPCA

-* Make sure if you have C++ compiler.
-For example,

-  `which c++`

-  should return the c++ compiler path (e.g., /usr/bin/c++) if it exists.
-If it does not exist, run:

-  `xcode-select --install`

 * Move to "ccpca/ccpca" directory

-* Run presetup.py

-    `python3 presetup.py`

-    - Note (2024-04-14): For installation using virtualenv, proccesses listed in "presetup.py" are separated from "setup.py".
-This is due to venv's bug (module involved commands do not work correctly when using pip3 under venv).
-    - This python script generates C++ shared library of inc-pca also installs homebrew, pkg-config, python3, eigen, pybind11 if they do not exist.

-* Install the modules with pip3 (this installs numpy if it does not exist).
+* Install the modules with pip3 (this installs numpy and scipy if it does not exist).

     `pip3 install .`